cclrobotics/ARTBot/docs/robot_guide.md

 If this is your first time running a procedure generated this way on your robot, you will need to first upload the file _custom_artbot_labware_, found in the _robot_ directory.
 This file defines a few unique pieces of labware that we will use.
 You only need to do this once.
 See _lab_guide_ for more information.
-You may need to buy different labware, or change the definition work with what you have.
+You may need to buy different labware, or change the definitions to work with what you have.

 The generated script is ready to upload directly to the OT2 using the [Opentrons app](www.opentrons.com).
 Just follow the prompts on the app.